Spencer Trask: Yaddo

 The results of the Trasks' legacy have been historic.
 John Cheever once wrote that the "forty or so acres on which the principal buildings of Yaddo stand have seen more distinguished activity in the arts than any other piece of ground in the English-speaking community and perhaps the world".
-Collectively, artists who worked at Yaddo have won 61 Pulitzer Prizes, 56 National Book Awards, 22 National Book Critics Circle Award, a Nobel Prize, and countless other honors.
+Collectively, artists who worked at Yaddo have won 88 Pulitzer Prizes, 72 National Book Awards, 22 National Book Critics Circle Award, 11 Oscars, a Nobel Prize, and countless other honors.
 Many books by Yaddo authors have been made into films.
 Visitors from Cheever's Day include Milton Avery, James Baldwin, Leonard Bernstein, Truman Capote, Aaron Copland, Philip Guston, Patricia Highsmith, Langston Hughes, Ted Hughes, Alfred Kazin, Ulysses Kay, Jacob Lawrence, Flannery O'Connor, Sylvia Plath, Katherine Anne Porter, Mario Puzo, Clyfford Still, and Virgil Thomson.

 Education

 Spencer Trask was a founder and chairman of the board of trustees for Teachers College, the school of pedagogy of Columbia University.
 He was also actively interested in the Kindergarten Association, and for many years was closely identified with General Theological Seminary.

 Trask also founded a public lecture series at his alma mater, Princeton University in 1891, "for the purpose of securing the services of eminent men to deliver public lectures before the University on subjects of special interest".
 Over the years, lecturers have included Niels Bohr on "The Structure of the Atom" (1923–1924); Arnold J. Toynbee on "Near Eastern Affairs" (1925–1926); T. S. Eliot on "The Bible and English Literature", (1932–1933); Bertrand Russell on "Mind and Matter" (1950–1951); and Margaret Mead on "Changing American Character" (1975–1976).